Filter Content

 - CentrePay deductions (can be arranged through our administration office)

 If you would like to pay in instalments or complete a payment plan, we are happy to assist you in this process.
-Please contact Cynthia Pearce, School Business Manager on 6327 6333.
+Please contact Cynthia Pearce our School Business Manager on 6327 6333.

 Applications for 2025 Student Assistance Scheme (STAS) are still open, please check your eligibility via this online link; Student Assistance Scheme (STAS) (education.tas.gov.au)